-Hi, My name is Dave Hickman.I live in the Cariboo in beautiful British Columbia, Canada with my wife Cheryle, two paint horses – Remy, and Tequila, and my dog – Brew.
+Hi, My name is Dave Hickman.I live in the Cariboo in beautiful British Columbia, Canada with my wife Cheryle, two horses – Remy(paint), and Doc(QH), and my dog – Brew.
 I am an Equitation Canada Competition Coach and a Chris Irwin certified Trainer.

 - I don’t get hurt

 - The horse doesn’t get hurt

 - The horse is calmer at the end of the lesson than at the beginning.

 Through my education with these clinicians I have been able to build a confidence in my students, build courage, confidence AND competence in their horses and by using the Building Block method of teaching expand the comfort level of the rider AND the horse without the use of fear.

 It is the basis of all my Training Tips.
 I believe in Foundation before Specialization.
 It may take a little longer in the beginning but when you get to advanced training it will pay dividends because your horse is both physically and mentally ready for the challenge.
 You will learn how to apply this Foundation working In Hand and Under Saddle and your horse will respond in a relaxed willing manner because he/she understands the aid and understands what is expected of him/her.
 To me it was never about the clinicians I watched but their effect on the horses they worked with.